tobiasHeinke/monostyle/README.md

   <dd>To check whole files/directories.</dd>
   <dt>root -r</dt>
   <dd>
-      The root is (absolute) path to the local project directory or where the patch file was created.
+      The root is (absolute) path to the project directory or where the patch file was created.
       If not set the directory where Monostyle is run from is used as the root.
   </dd>
 </dl>